Markovian Nash equilibrium in financial markets with asymmetric information and related forward-backward systems: The main result and its proof

 where $\tilde{h}=h+\|h\|_{\infty}$.
 Note that $\tilde{h}$ is positive, therefore, the above integral is bounded from above by

 The third integral can be shown to be finite in the same way.

-In order to show that $p(t,y; u,z) \in C^{1,2}([0,u) \times \bbR)$ for fixed $(u,z)$, where $u < 1$, we will show that it is the fundamental solution of a parabolic differential equation (see p.~3 of \cite{friedman} for the definition of fundamental solutions).
-In view of the relationship between the fundamental solutions of PDEs and transition densities of diffusion processes (see the discussion following Definition 5.7.9 in \cite{ks}), let's consider the PDE \be u_t+\half \sigma^2 u_{yy} -cy H_y u_y=0 \ee on the interval $[0,T]$ where $T<1$.
-The existence of a fundamental solution to this PDE will follow from Theorem 1 in \cite{besala} once we show that the conditions i)-iii) on p.
-28 of \cite{besala} are satisfied.
-Condition i) is trivially satisfied for $\sigma$ being a constant.
+In order to show that $p(t,y; u,z) \in C^{1,2}([0,u) \times\bbR)$ for fixed $(u,z)$, where $u < 1$, we will show that it is the fundamental solution of a parabolic differential equation (see page 3 of \cite {friedman} for the definition of fundamental solutions).
+In view of the relationship between the fundamental solutions of PDEs and transition densities of diffusion processes (see the discussion following Definition~5.7.9 in \cite{ks}), let us consider the PDE

+on the interval $[0,T]$ where $T<1$.
+The existence of a fundamental solution to this PDE will follow from Theorem~1 in \cite{besala} once we show that conditions (i)--(iii) on page 28 of \cite{besala} are satisfied.
+Condition (i) is trivially satisfied for $\sigma$ being a constant.
 Moreover, since